bernardoaraujor/iSTAC/README.md

 model of the neuron's response.
 They are sorted by informativeness, providing an estimate of the mutual information, gained by the inclusion of each filter.

-Adapted by Bernardo Rodrigues from J. Pillow's MATLAB code: https://github.com/pillowlab/iSTAC
+Ported by Bernardo Rodrigues from J. Pillow's MATLAB code: https://github.com/pillowlab/iSTAC

 ===========================================
 - compiSTAC.py: Computes a set of iSTAC "filters" -- i.e., an orthogonal basis that captures the maximal information about spiking given the stimuli.
 This is equal to the basis that captures maximal KL divergence between the two Gaussians N(mu1,A1) and N(mu0,A0).